MaximilianAnzinger/pgdp2223-tests/CONTRIBUTING.md

 Make sure that your code is formatted according to the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

-### Don't depend on changing the code the implementation
+### Don't depend on changing the code of the implementation

 The test should not say "you need to change the class `Foo` from `private` to `public`".